zorantica/db_apex_utils/wrapper/README.md

 ### SH Utility

-Windows does not natively supports an execution of sh files (script shell).
+Windows does not natively supports an execution of SH files (script shell).

 But You may download and install either [CygWin](http://cygwin.com/install.html) or Git for Windows (with bash enabled).